Assessment

 Learning is an active process: it happens best when we’re all engaged.
 Learning is also something that we can learn how to do better.
 Think of a hobby you might have or a skill you’ve learned: you’ve probably perfected it for a while, paying close attention to what did or didn’t work.

 That’s why both students and the lecturer (Stefano) will reflect on how the course is going and what they’ve learned.
 After each class we’ll all write short self-reflections in the Reflective Journal.
-I’ll also comment on yours and you’ll be able to comment on mine.
+The tutors will comment on yours and you’ll be able to comment on mine.

 Each of us will have our own Reflective Journal on Learn.
 The tutors and I will be able to see your Reflective Journal, but you won’t be able to see other students’ Journals.
 My Journal (the lecturer’s) will be visible to all and you will also be able to comment on it.